A Recipe for Watermarking Diffusion Models: Empirical studies

-\textbf{Ablation study of $\lambda$}.
-As shown in Figure~\ref{fig:lambda_ablation}, the watermark image can be accurately triggered when $\lambda$ is small, but at the same time, the generative performance of text-to-image DMs is greatly degraded.
-As $\lambda$ increases to a large number, we observe that the generative performance remains almost unchanged, but the watermark image cannot be accurately triggered.
-This suggests that a moderate $\lambda$ should be chosen to achieve a good trade-off between performance degradation and accurate watermark image generation.
+\textbf{Ablation study of $\lambda$.} As seen in Figure~\ref{fig:lambda_ablation}, the watermark image can be accurately triggered when $\lambda$ is small, but at the same time, the generative performance of text-to-image DMs is greatly degraded.
+As $\lambda$ increases to a large number, the generative performance remains almost unaffected, but the watermark image cannot be accurately triggered.
+This suggests that a moderate $\lambda$ should be chosen to achieve a good trade-off between generative performance and triggering watermark images.\looseness=-1

-\textbf{Design choice of trigger prompt}.
-Similar to the watermark image, the trigger prompt could be flexible.
-In our experiments, we follow DreamBooth~\cite{ruiz2022dreambooth} to use a rare identifier ``[V]'' as the trigger prompt.
-Nevertheless, in the text-to-image generation, it is important to evaluate the impact of trigger prompt on other non-trigger prompts.
-We conduct a study to choose common texts (\eg, ``A photo of XXX'' instead of ``[V]'') as the trigger prompts, and find that it indeed has negative impact on other generated, for example, features undesirable of the given prompt will be generated.
-Experiment details and results are in the supplementary material.
+\textbf{Design choice of the trigger prompt.} We follow DreamBooth~\citep{ruiz2022dreambooth} to use a rare identifier ``[V]'' as the trigger prompt.
+Nevertheless, in the text-to-image generation, it is important to understand the impact of different designs of the trigger prompt.
+To this end, we conduct a study to add common words (e.g., ``A photo of [V]'' instead of ``[V]'') as the trigger prompts.
+In Figure~\ref{fig:complete_sentence} and Appendix~\ref{supp:design_choice}, we show that the predefined watermark image can always be accurately generated, while adding common words in the trigger prompts may lead to the information leakage from watermark image, which hinders the generation performance.
+Meanwhile, with our design, the watemarked DM is \textit{complementary and robust to further finetuning}, e.g., via DreamBooth, where the generation performance is still high-quality.
+We show more details and visualization in Figure~\ref{fig:further_fine_tuning}.